Pointy Heads and Dangling Earlobes

 It was easy to tell if someone was a

-royal.
-When a royal was just a small child, a board would be strapped to
+royal or a nobleman.
+When a royal or a nobleman was just a small child, a board would be strapped to

-their heads.
-This would force the top of their heads to grow almost to a
+their head.
+This would force the top of their head to grow almost to a

 noble family had a distinctive hairstyle for the men.
 But earrings were

 the same for all noblemen.
 Men had their ears pierced when they were

 about 12-14 years old.
 The men all wore really heavy earrings, designed